-In short, GoGuardian gives teachers the ability to see exactly what students are doing, and what they've been up to in the past, while working on their Chromebooks.
+In short, GoGuardian gives teachers the ability to see exactly what students are doing (and have done) while using classroom Chromebooks.

 When teachers first log in, they'll be presented with the teacher dashboard.
 The dashboard is modeled after Google Classroom, so if you're already using that interface, you'll find it very familiar.
 From here, teachers can easily create new classes, enroll students (through code, CSV, email, or import directly from Classroom) and get things ready for the semester.